-Got a job offer?
+Receive a job offer?
 Don't rush to accept it.
 Knowing how to negotiate a better job offer—even asking for more money—could be worthwhile.
-A 2022 Fidelity survey found that 85% of Americans who countered on salary, other compensation or benefits, or both, received at least some of what they negotiated for.1
+A Fidelity survey found that 85% of Americans who countered on salary, other compensation or benefits, or both, received at least some of what they requested.1

-But negotiating can be awkward.
-You don't want to come off as ungrateful.
-You might even be concerned about losing the offer you have if you try to get a better one.
-That could be why most job candidates didn't negotiate their salary for their last job offer, the same Fidelity study found.1
+Negotiating can be awkward, you don't want to come off as ungrateful, and you might even be concerned about losing the offer you have if you try to get a better one.
+The Fidelity study revealed that could be why most job candidates didn't negotiate their salary for their last job offer.1

-Luckily, about 90% of employers are open to negotiating, according to a survey from XpertHR, an HR solutions provider.2 Still, there's a way to go about it so you stay in your new employer's good graces—and help your chances of getting a raise—or some other benefit you want.
+According to a survey from XpertHR, an HR solutions provider, about 90% of employers are open to negotiating.2 Still, there's a way to navigate it so you're still in your new employer's good graces—and help your chances of getting a raise—or some other benefit you want.
 Here's how to negotiate salary and a job offer.

 How to negotiate salary and a job offer

-If you got a job offer, assume the employer is motivated to agree to a deal that makes everyone happy.
-Then start planning for a job offer negotiation.
+If you received a job offer, assume the employer is motivated to agree to a deal that makes everyone happy.
+Start planning for a job offer negotiation.

 1. Schedule a conversation with the right person to negotiate with

-Usually, whoever makes you the offer—whether it's a hiring manager, HR rep, or recruiter—is the person to talk to when you negotiate a job offer.
-So request a half hour of their time to discuss the offer as soon as possible after you receive it, but make sure you leave enough time for the following prep work.
+Usually, whoever makes you the offer—whether it's a hiring manager, HR rep, or recruiter—is the person to talk to when you negotiate.
+You could request a half hour of their time to discuss the offer after you receive it, but make sure you leave enough time for the following prep work.

 2. Gather data

-You may have done some research about salaries for this role before you interviewed.
-Now go deeper.
+You may have done research about salaries for the role before you interviewed.
+Now, go deeper.
 Check job review sites and public forums for more info about salaries at your prospective employer.
-Look at competitors' details too, to find rough salary ranges for your role, area, and field.
+You can also look at competitors' details to find rough salary ranges for your role, area, and field.
 Save these numbers for your negotiating conversation.

 3. Talk to your future coworkers

-Maybe you hit it off with a peer during an interview panel, or a former colleague referred you for this job.
+Maybe you made a connection with a peer during an interview panel or a former colleague referred you.
 If you're in contact with someone you trust at the organization who isn't your potential manager or a recruiter, you could ask if they successfully negotiated a job offer with this employer—and how.
-They might not feel comfortable sharing, and that's OK.
-If they do open up, then you get an idea of what works with negotiating that company.
+However, they might not feel comfortable sharing, and that's okay.
+If they do open up, then you may get an idea of what works with negotiating that company.

 4. Prioritize what you want to get out of negotiating